aoterodelaroza/aoterodelaroza.github.io/_critic2/99_examples/example_11_10_deloc-indices.md

 The sequence of steps for calculating the DIs in more complex systems is exactly the same as in MgO.
-Because the Wannier transformation is ill-defined in systems with partially ocuppied bands (metals), the calculation of DIs via Wannier functions does not work for those.
+Because the Wannier transformation is ill-defined in systems with partially occupied bands (metals), the calculation of DIs via Wannier functions does not work for those.
 However, semimetals such as graphite can be calculated without a problem.

 In the graphite example included in the files package, we use a 8x8x2 k-point grid.
-The resulting DIs clearly differentiate betweens DIs for atoms in the same graphene layer and in different layers:
+The resulting DIs clearly differentiate between DIs for atoms in the same graphene layer and in different layers:

 ```